kevincloud/credhelper/README.md

 * Rename `config.ini.example` to `config.ini`
 * Edit the `config.ini` file and enter your values
   - `TerraformToken`: Your Terraform API token.
 Should be your user API token to ensure you have access to all of your own workspaces.
-  - `Organization`: The organization you're wanting to run this script against.
+  - `Organizations`: The organizations you're wanting to run this script against, it is a comma seperated list.
   - `AwsAccessKeyNames`: List of variable names representing the AWS Access Key
   - `AwsSecretKeyNames`: List of variable names representing the AWS Secret Key ID
   - `AwsSessionTokenNames`: List of variable names representing the AWS Session Token